 These are all common signs of a temporomandibular disorder, commonly called to TMJ.
 Bite problems can have a detrimental impact on your dental health and your quality of life, often causing discomfort and symptoms that can make chewing difficult for some patients.
-Dr. Thompson is a Greeley restorative dentist with advanced training in the diagnosis and treatment of bite disorders.
+Dr. Thompson is a restorative dentist in Greeley, CO with advanced training in the diagnosis and treatment of bite disorders.
 He works with patients on an individual basis to evaluate all aspects of their smile, the function of the bite and to meet your oral health needs with personalized care.

 Common signs of TMJ can include:

 - Frequent headaches, especially in the morning

 - Neck pain and stiffness, especially in the morning